arthi2900/app1/docs/prd.md

 - **Teacher**: Can only view students from assigned sections (cannot view Principal or other teachers)
 - **Student**: Can only view their own profile and personal information (cannot view other students, teachers, or Principal)

-#### 4.2.2 Question Bank Isolation
-- Questions are tagged with school information\n- Teachers can only access question bank of their assigned school
-- Questions created by teachers are automatically linked to their school
-- Cross-school question sharing is not allowed (unless explicitly enabled by Admin)

-#### 4.2.3 Exam Isolation
-- Exams are school-specific and class-section-specific
-- Teachers can only create exams for their assigned classes and sections
-- Students can only see and participate in exams assigned to their class and section
-- Exam schedules are filtered by school, class, and section

-#### 4.2.4 Report Isolation
-- Principals can only view reports of students from their assigned school
-- Teachers can only view performance of students from their assigned sections
-- Students can only view their own reports\n- School name, address, and code displayed on report header

-#### 4.2.5 Search and Filter
-- All user lists, question banks, exams, and reports are automatically filtered by school and role-based visibility rules
+#### 4.2.2 Search and Filter\n- All user lists are automatically filtered by school and role-based visibility rules
 - Search functionality respects school-based isolation and role permissions
 - Dropdown lists and selection options show only school-relevant and role-appropriate data

 ### 4.3 School Group Interconnection
 - All users within same school are interconnected based on role-specific visibility\n- Principal oversees all teachers and students in their school
-- Teachers can view student lists and performance within their assigned sections (but not Principal or other teachers)
+- Teachers can view student lists within their assigned sections (but not Principal or other teachers)
 - Students can only access their own information\n- Communication and notifications are school-scoped and role-appropriate

 ## 5. Principal Dashboard - Academic Management Module

 ### 5.1 Principal Dashboard Overview
-After Principal login, the dashboard displays four main cards:
+After Principal login, the dashboard displays three main cards:
 - **Academic Management**: Manage academic structure (classes, sections, subjects, student mapping)
-- **Teachers**: Manage teacher accounts and teacher-subject-class-section mapping\n- **Students**: View and manage students\n- **Exams**: Manage exam schedules and approvals
-\n**UI Language Requirement**: All card titles, labels, and UI text on Principal Dashboard must be displayed in English only.
-Card titles should be 'Academic Management', 'Teachers', 'Students', and 'Exams' (not in Tamil or any other language).
+- **Teachers**: Manage teacher accounts and teacher-subject-class-section mapping\n- **Students**: View and manage students\n\n**UI Language Requirement**: All card titles, labels, and UI text on Principal Dashboard must be displayed in English only.
+Card titles should be 'Academic Management', 'Teachers', and 'Students' (not in Tamil or any other language).

 ### 5.2 Academic Card - Academic Structure Management

-#### 5.2.1 Class Creation
-- Principal can create classes for their assigned school
+#### 5.2.1 Class Creation\n- Principal can create classes for their assigned school
 - Class information fields:\n  - Class Name (e.g., Class 6, Class 7, Class 8, etc.)
   - Class Code (auto-generated or manual entry)
-  - Academic Year (e.g., 2024-2025)\n- Class list view with edit and delete options
+  - Academic Year (e.g., 2024-2025)
+- Class list view with edit and delete options
 - Classes are school-specific and isolated\n
 #### 5.2.2 Section Creation
 - Principal can create sections for each class